 This 5-star beachfront hotel is on the promenade in front of the English Channel, in the town centre.
 Relax in the comfortable and spacious rooms where the French author Proust once stayed.
 Alternate: Les Bains de Cabourg is an option also (no sur-charge)

-This 5-star Relais & Chateau property was a retreat for painters such as Monet, Sisley, Courbet, Boudin and Jongkind.
+This 5-star Relais & Chateaux property was a retreat for painters such as Monet, Sisley, Courbet, Boudin and Jongkind.
 The hotel has been beautifully restored with tastefully decorated rooms.
 There is a gourmet restaurant and spa.